Find your food allergies

 – If you suspect you are allergic to any foods, please discuss the same with your physician and undergo the necessary tests.

-– Ensure that you maintain a healthy nutrition schedule even if you have any food allergies and avoid the allergic foods.
+– Ensure that you maintain a healthy nutrition schedule even if you have any food allergies and avoid allergic foods.

 By Divya PurushoTham